gauravcusp/Urban_Informatics_Coding_Assignments/HW4_gb1877/README.md

 #### Assignment 4

 In assignment 4 I woked with Rachel and Yu to analyse the problem and discussed the findings of all thee tests conducted.
-Also, took Charlie's help for the function that determined the boroughs based on the coordinates.
+Also, took Charlie and Jack's help for the function that determined the boroughs based on the coordinates.